without Internet Explorer,

 in 1280 x 960 resolution

 I will start by saying that this is up there with one of the best splits I have ever heard.
-Joining the company of Vlad Tepes / Belketre and Horna / Behexen we have Sad / Mourning Forest.
-Unlike a lot of splits the production here is excellent and it sounds like both bands recorded in the same studio with the same volume levels and everything.
-It's almost hard to tell when the Mourning Forest part of the split ends and the Sad part begins because the volume, production value and even their musical styles are very similar.
-What we have here is two bands that didn't just throw some songs together, but made an awesome album where both band's music compliments the other perfectly.
+Joining the elite split album company of Vlad Tepes / Belketre, Horna / Behexen and the unbeknownst to most Folkvang / Pagan Hellfire we now have Sad / Mourning Forest.
+Unlike a lot of splits the production here is excellent and it sounds like both bands recorded in the same studio with the same volume levels and equipment.
+It's almost hard to tell when the Mourning Forest side of the split ends and the Sad side begins because even their musical styles are similar.
+What we have here are two bands that didn't just throw some songs together, but made an awesome album where both band's music compliments the other perfectly.

-This split clocks in at an hour and one minute with no intro, random noise, or lackluster songs.
+This split clocks in at an hour and one minute with no intros, interludes, random noise, or lackluster songs.
 It's basically long enough to be considered two full length albums on one CD.
-I really can't pick out a best song by either band because every song could be the best song.
-This is probably the best example I've ever heard of two bands collaborating and putting together one hell of an album.
+I really can't pick out a best song by either band because every song could be the best.
+I dare two bands to make a better split!